-The Humboldt Association of Canada is now accepting abstracts for a Kolleg themed ‘Transitions’, to be held in the University of Ottawa from May 9 to May 11, 2019.
-The details of the Kolleg can be found here.
-The abstract submission deadline is September 15, 2018.
+The Humboldt Association of Canada has extended the deadline for the submission of abstracts to the Kolleg themed ‘Transitions’ to October 15, 2018.
+The details of the Kolleg, which will be held at the University of Ottawa from May 9 to May 11, 2019, can be found here.
 Abstracts may be submitted here.

 Jul 05 2018